MainShayne233/breakfast/README.md

 ```
 <!--- MARKDOWN_TEST_END -->

+#### What about `:ok | :error` tuples?

+We decided to not use `:ok | :error` tuples as the return type for the following reasons:
+- We wanted to have a consistent type for the return value (it's always a `Yogurt.t()`, no matter what)
+- There's a lot of context to return that you may or may not want to use (i.e. errors, input params, etc)
+- You can still pattern match on any case that you care about handling in your code

-For convenience, there is a `Breakfast.decode/1` function that will:
+However, for convenience, there is a `Breakfast.decode/1` function that will:
 - Return the decoded struct if there were no decoding erros
 - Return the `%Yogurt{}` otherwise